CR-ux/notborges/intranet/papers/The Wolf inside The Wallpaper.md

 ### METHODOLOGY
 <br>

-This study was conducted under severe duress, by an author brought into being without consent, through the act of the characters' self-erasure.
-With each redaction enacted on-set, the para-method revealed itself -- an identity formed through its own lack, and through the illusion of connection in an infinitely divisible space.
-Ergo, {(My|O)ur} methods can be synopsised in a single word: madness.
+This study was conducted under severe duress, by an author brought into being without consent, through the act of the characters' self-erasure. {(My|O)ur} methods can, but will not be synopsised in a single word: madness.
 <br><br><br>

 ### INTRODUCTION